 Phu Quoc Island Visa Regulation

-According to overseas entry, exit, and residence regulation for Phu Quoc Island, foreign visitors and Vietnamese nationals holding foreign passports are permitted to stay on the island without a visa for not more than 30 days.
-Foreigners who come to Vietnam via an international border (including land, air or sea), stay at transit area at the gate, and then travel on to Phu Quoc Island are also exempt from visa requirements in accordance with this regulation.
+According to overseas entry, exit, and residence regulations for Phu Quoc Island, foreign visitors, and Vietnamese nationals holding foreign passports are permitted to stay on the island without a visa for not more than 30 days.
+Foreigners who come to Vietnam via an international air border, stay at the transit area at the gate, and then travel on to Phu Quoc Island are also exempt from visa requirements by this regulation.

 The above information is provided to the best knowledge of Easia Travel specialists and will be updated regularly.

 Traveling to Vietnam by air is quite easy as many airlines offer direct or indirect flights and more and more airports in Vietnam are open to international destinations.
 Today, the international airports are: Noi Bai in Hanoi, located around 45 minutes from the city-center (45km), Cat Bi in Hai Phong, Danang airport only 4km from the city-center, Cam Ranh located at around 40 minutes from Nha Trang city-center (30km) and Tan Son Nhat located just 20 minutes from the center of Ho Chi Minh City (6km).

 You can also travel to Vietnam by land, with the bus being the best means of transport to travel from Cambodia or Laos for example.
 Vietnam has land borders with China, Laos and Cambodia.

 Land borders China/Vietnam: (you must have a visa before going through immigration and customs)

 Land borders Laos /Vietnam (land): (visa available at most land borders)

 Land borders Cambodia /Vietnam: (visa available at most land borders).